torvalds/linux/Documentation/networking/tipc.rst

   When running TIPC in single node mode no configuration whatsoever is needed.
   When running in cluster mode TIPC must as a minimum be given a node address (before Linux 4.17) and told which interface to attach to.
-The "tipc" configuration tool makes is possible to add and maintain many more configuration parameters.
+The "tipc" configuration tool makes it possible to add and maintain many more configuration parameters.

 - Performance